-GSMA Board.
+MTN is a member of the GSMA, in addition our Group President and CEO sits on the GSMA Board and our Group Chief Technology and Information Officer is a part of the GSMA Climate Taskforce.
 The GSMA represents the interests of mobile operators worldwide.
 The GSMA also produces industry-leading events such as the Mobile World Congress, Mobile World Congress Shanghai and Mobile 360 Series conference and engages with regulatory authorities, the non-industry partners and other organisations all working to enhance access to digital communications.
-MTN actively supports the work of GSMA through a number of programmes, including on rural network rollout (where rural sites are powered by solar solutions).
-GSMA has also awarded MTN funding for trialling prepaid solar energy solutions for domestic and small-emerging enterprises, which has ultimately led to such solutions available in five MTN countries of operation (with plans for further rollout).
+MTN has joined the Climate Taskforce and also the GSMA-led industry-wide plan to achieve net-zero greenhouse gas emissions by 2050 in line with the Paris Agreement.
+We are in the process of finilising defined targets and Roadmap that will commence in 2021.
+As part of the GSMA initiative, MTN, and other participating operators, will be partnering with the international community, climate experts and third-party organisations to advance industry progress, establish best practices, and support disclosure and target setting as part of the Climate Taskforce.
+MTN continues to support the work of GSMA through the Climate Taskforce and a number of programmes, including on rural network rollout (where rural sites are powered by solar solutions).
+GSMA has also awarded MTN funding for trialing prepaid solar energy solutions for domestic and small-emerging enterprises, which has ultimately led to such solutions available in five MTN countries of operation (with plans for further rollout).